 The Tewkesbury Town Centre boundary, and its primary shopping frontages, and the boundaries of the designated retail centres are identified on the Policies Map.
+The local centres provided within the Joint Core Strategy Strategic Allocations will also be subject to this policy.

-In all cases, proposals for main town centre uses, including retail and leisure development, must ensure that they:
+In all cases, proposals for main town centre uses within the centres identified above, including retail and leisure development, must ensure that they:

 - a.
 Are appropriate in location and scale, having regard to the hierarchy identified above; - b.
 Support the viability and vitality of their respective retail area; - c.
 Contribute to a safe, attractive and accessible environment; - d.
 Are easily accessible by public transport, walking and cycling; - e.
-Support any centre regeneration projects;
+Support any centre regeneration projects; - f.

-- f.
 Do not adversely impact on the amenity of neighbouring uses; and - g.
 In the case of proposals at Tewkesbury Town, do not conflict with the requirements for Primary Shopping Frontages at Policy RET2. - h.
-In the case of proposals at Service Centres and Local Centres, do not conflict with the requirements at Policy RET3.
+In the case of proposals at Service Centres and Local Centres (including those within Strategic Allocations), do not conflict with the requirements at Policy RET3.

-Proposals for new main town centre uses on sites located outside of the designated retail centre boundaries will be considered against Policy RET4.
+Proposals for new main town centre uses on sites located outside of the designated retail centre boundaries and the local centres located within the Strategic Allocations will be considered against Policy RET4.